-A small Gurudwara was built near the Lake and the Guru Granth Sahib, the holy book of Sikhs, was worshipped here.
-Recently in 2017, some local people raised a controversy against the Sikhs worshiping this Gurudwara and claimed that Guru Nanak, the Sikh Guru, never visited the place instead a Buddhist Lama by the name of ‘Nanak‘ had visited here and thus stopped anyone from visiting the Gurudwara.
+A small Gurudwara was built near the Lake and the Guru Granth Sahib, was worshipped here.
+Recently in 2017, some local people raised a controversy against the Sikhs worshiping this Gurudwara and claimed that Guru Nanak, the Sikh Guru, never visited the place.
+They say that instead a Buddhist Lama by the name of ‘Nanak‘ had visited here.
+To claim this, they stopped anyone from visiting this Gurudwara.
 Even the Holy Guru Granth Sahib has been moved from this Gurudwara to the Gurudwara Nanak Lama at Chungthang.
 A case has been registered by the Sikh devotees & is being followed up by the Gurudwara Bangla Sahib committee, Delhi.
 Till then the Gurudwara at Guru Dongmar Lake is closed for all visitors and pilgrims.
 The devotees can seek blessings of the Granth Sahib at the Gurudwara at Chungthang instead.

 At present the Gurudwara at Chungthang, provides comfortable stay with langar facility.
 The Gurudwara is well maintained by the residing staff from the Bangla Sahib Kar Sewa committee.
 The Gurudwara is open at all times and looks forward to visitors who can contribute to the ongoing Kar Sewa and construction work.